Skip to content

 Legion of Super-Heroes Reading Order, the team from the future

-When Superboy met three teenagers and members of the Legion of Super-Heroes for the first time in Adventures Comics #247 (April 1958), he couldn’t predict how popular this young team was destined to become.
-Created by writer Otto Binder and artist Al Plastino for a one-off story, the Legion is a team of young superheroes teenagers coming from the 30th Century and 31st Century.
+When Superboy met three teenagers and members of the Legion of Super-Heroes for the first time in the comic book Adventure Comics #247 (April 1958), he couldn’t predict how popular this young team would become.
+Created by writer Otto Binder and artist Al Plastino for a one-off story, the Legion is a team of young superheroes from the 30th and 31st centuries.

-They proved so popular that they made a return once, twice… and many more times.
-The Legion obtained its own regular feature in Adventure Comics #300 and had to share the spotlight for several years with Superboy until they finally had their own title in the seventies.
+They proved so popular that they returned again and again, eventually becoming a regular feature in Adventure Comics #300.
+Sharing the spotlight with Superboy for years, the Legion finally earned its own comic title in the 1970s.

-The Legion formed a beloved team, no doubt about that.
-A team with a complicated history.
-To explore that past full of stories of all sorts, from goofy to dark and serious, from soap opera to high sci-fi, and more, check out our reading order!
+The Legion became a beloved team, with a history that’s anything but simple.
+Full of stories ranging from lighthearted to dark and serious, from soap opera to high sci-fi, and everything in between, you can now explore their rich past with our Legion of Super-Heroes Comics reading order!

 Some notes about the titles: